Ashlyn Harris: Under-21 women's national team

-Harris was called up to a U-21 national team training camp held from March 26 to April 3 at the U.S. Soccer National Team Training Center in Carson California.
-Harris then sustained an ACL injury in the summer of 2005, which kept her off the field until 2006.
-She returned to the U-21 national team in 2006 for a training camp from June 11 to 17 in Maryland.
+Harris was called up to a U-21 national team training camp held from March 26 to April 3, 2005.
+Harris then sustained an ACL injury in the summer which kept her off the field until 2006.
+She returned to the U-21 national team in June 2006 for a training camp.
 It was during this training camp that Harris sustained her second ACL injury, this time to her left knee.

 Senior national team, 2009–2020

 Harris received her first call-up to the senior national team for a 12-day training camp held from September 21 to October 2, 2009.
 It was her first national team training camp since June 2006, when she trained with the U-21 before tearing her ACL.
 Of her first few days at camp, Harris stated:

 I was very nervous at the beginning.
 I was very stiff, to say the least.
 But you know what?
 This is an opportunity of a lifetime and I feel I'm playing well, and all I can ask for is to walk out of here knowing that I did what I was supposed to do.
 As far as what happens next, it's out of my control.
 I am just going to keep doing what I have been doing, training hard, and improving every day.

 On September 7, 2010, United States women's national team head coach Pia Sundhage named a 30-player roster for two matches against China in October.
 The roster would then be narrowed down to the 20-player roster for the 2010 CONCACAF Women's World Cup Qualifying tournament.
 The players would take part in a training camp before the two matches starting on September 20.
 Although Harris was not one of the four goalkeepers on this preliminary roster, she was called into camp on September 23 to replace Hope Solo, who was recovering from a shoulder surgery.
 She was then named to the 24-player roster for the team's second match against China on October 6 in Philadelphia, although she did not dress for the match.
 She was not named to the 20-player roster for the 2010 CONCACAF Women's World Cup Qualifying tournament, but she did travel with the team to train.

 Harris was named to a 24-player preliminary roster for a two-game series in November 2010.
 Harris was then called into a six-day training camp in January 2011 in Carson, California leading up to the 2011 Four Nations Tournament.
 Because Solo was still out with a shoulder injury and Jill Loyden was out with a broken hand, Harris was named to the roster for the tournament to back-up Nicole Barnhart.